numberscope/backscope/doc/tests.md

 Backscope uses the [`unittest`](https://docs.python.org/3/library/unittest.html) framework for testing.

 Tests are kept in the [`flaskr/nscope/test`](../flaskr/nscope/test) directory.
-The test routine opens at all the files with names matching `test*.py`, pulls out all the classes that descend from `unittest.TestCase`, and runs the all tests those classes describe.
+The test routine opens all the files with names matching `test*.py`, pulls out all the classes that descend from `unittest.TestCase`, and runs all the tests those classes describe.
 You can use the `@unittest.skip()` decorator to skip tests.

 ### Examples